Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 ## Hacky answer (not recommended!): use `Any`

-Given that the assignment above isn't valid, you may think that you need to use `Any` in the `VegetablePeeler.peel` method, and then `CarrotPeeler` can use `Carrot`:
+Given that the assignment above isn't valid, you may think that you need to use `Any` in the `VegetablePeeler.peel` method, and then `CarrotPeeler` in the `Carrot.peel` method:

 ```py
 from typing import Any, Protocol